-Although you can use detergents that feature a variety of heavy chemicals to remove hard water stains from your bathroom tiles, we can7’t recommend those.
-That’s simply because exposure to such chemicals in gas form might be threatening to your health and also because the two methods we’re going to recommend are nontoxic and maybe even more efficient than detergents.
+Although you can use detergents made with a variety of heavy chemicals to remove hard water stains from your bathroom tiles, we don’t recommend this method simply because exposure to such chemicals in gas form can be toxic to your health.

 Minerals are naturally alkaline, and the best way to fight alkali is with acid.
-Fortunately, white vinegar is one of the rare acidic liquids that’s also nontoxic and safe to use on tiles.
+Fortunately, white vinegar is an acidic liquid that is also non-toxic and safe to use on tiles.

 White vinegar is also one of the most common methods used to sanitize water softening devices to eliminate mineral buildup within the system.
 Moreover, there are lots of people who use this acidic liquid as a water softener for their washing machine because they don’t want to expose their clothes to the chemicals in water softening tablets or liquids.